What Is It?

-Help Needed: Volunteers help CCSC provide food, clothing, school supplies, and Christmas gifts to its low-income clients.
-Contact organization for changes due to COVID-19.
+Volunteers help CCSC provide food, clothing, school supplies, and Christmas gifts to its low-income clients.
+Please contact CCSC for COVID-related updates.

 This outreach program aids low-income clients who are in crisis situations by offering assistance with basic needs such as food, clothing, medical care, and rental /utility payments.
 Volunteers may be asked to assist clients in the clothing room, sort donated items, file, translate in interviews, put together food packs, or do similar tasks.
 Bilingual volunteers are always needed to adequately serve Spanish-speaking clients.